eficode-academy/git-katas/reverted-merge/README.md

 production, you decide to revert the merge commit.

 ## The task
 * Revert the merge commit
+  *Note: You may assume that feature Y is also working with the old library version*
 * Take the role of the library team and fix the bug in the library on the branch
 * Explore how you can get the changes from the branch into the master again
   Try to merge first to see what happens